-India grieves 200K dead, with likely many more uncounted
+India grieves 200,000 dead with many more probably uncounted

 In southern Telangana state too, doctors and activists are contesting the official death counts.

 On April 23, the state said 33 people had died of COVID-19.
 But between 80 to 100 people died in just two hospitals in the state’s capital, Hyderabad, the day before.
-It’s unclear whether all were due to the virus, but experts say COVID-19 deaths across India aren’t being listed as such.
+It is unclear whether all were due to the virus, but experts say COVID-19 deaths across India aren’t being listed as such.

-Instead, many are attributed to underlying conditions despite national guidelines asking states to record all suspected virus deaths, including “presumptive deaths” — those who likely died of COVID-19 but weren’t tested for it.
+Instead, many are attributed to underlying conditions despite national guidelines asking states to record all suspected COVID-19 deaths, even if the patient wasn’t tested for the virus.

 For instance, New Delhi officially recorded 4,000 COVID-19 deaths by Aug.
 31, but this didn’t include suspected deaths, according to data accessed by The Associated Press under a right-to-information request.
 Fatalities have since more than tripled to over 14,500.
-Officials didn’t respond to queries on whether suspected deaths were now being included.
+Officials didn’t respond to queries on whether suspected deaths are now being included.

 In Lucknow, officials said 39 people died of the virus in the city on Tuesday.
-But Suresh Chandra, who operates its Bhaisakhund electric crematorium, said his team had cremated 58 COVID-19 bodies by Tuesday evening, and another 28 bodies were cremated at a nearby crematorium the same day.
-Ajay Dwivedi, a government official in Lucknow, acknowledged more bodies were being cremated but said they included bodies from other districts.
+But Suresh Chandra, who operates its Bhaisakhund electric crematorium, said his team had cremated 58 COVID-19 bodies by Tuesday evening, and 28 more were cremated at a nearby crematorium the same day.

+Ajay Dwivedi, a government official in Lucknow, acknowledged more bodies were being cremated but said they included corpses from other districts.

 Last year, the Indian government used low death and case counts to declare victory against the coronavirus.
 In October, a month after cases started to ebb, Prime Minister Narendra Modi said India was saving more lives than richer countries.
 In January he boasted at the World Economic Forum that India’s success was incomparable.

-At the crux of these statements was dubious data which shaped policy decisions and blindsided authorities.
+At the heart of these statements was dubious data that shaped policy decisions.

 Information about where people were getting infected and dying could have helped India better prepare for the current surge, said Dr. Prabhat Jha, an epidemiologist at the University of Toronto who has studied deaths in India.

-This would have allowed experts to map the virus more clearly, identifying hotspots, driving vaccinations and strengthening public health resources.
+Accurate data would have allowed experts to map the virus more clearly, identifying hotspots, driving vaccinations and strengthening public health resources, he said.

 “You can’t walk out of a pandemic without data,” he said.